Tolerance Stack Up Analysis:

 •Change the evaluation method under the "Method" tab.

-Part 8 - Optimize or adjust
+Point 8 - Optimize or Adjust

 • Using Monte Carlo simulations, this example resulted in a succesfull scenario 99.46% of the time.